ehealthinnovation/techtest-ios/README.md

 ## Your Toolbox:

-There are two pieces of knowledge you will need to effectively complete the assignment.
+There are a few pieces of knowledge you will need to effectively complete the assignment.

 ### 1. [A Brief Introduction to FHIR](fhir.md)